 AEDC Voice is a webinar series hosted the second Wednesday of every month by the Anchorage Economic Development Corporation (AEDC), sponsored by People AK (Alaska Executive Search and Bradison Management Group).
 The series will consist of a deeper dive into AEDC reports and interviews with key business leaders from different industry sectors that will provide an opportunity for AEDC investor companies to gain better insights into important companies, business leaders, and industry trends.

-Join us Feb.
-2, 10 a.m. for AEDC Voice with sponsor People AK (Alaska Executive Search & Bradison Management Group).
+Join us July 13 at 10 a.m. for the AEDC Voice webinar with sponsor People AK.
 AEDC Voice is a free monthly webinar that takes a deeper dive into AEDC reports and interviews with key business leaders from different industry sectors.

 For access to the webinar recordings, please visit your membership portal or contact Kate Matheson at firstname.lastname@example.org.

 The May webinar featured Jason Grenn, the executive director for Alaskans for Better Elections.
 With Alaska’s elections changing this year, this installment of the AEDC Voice included discussion on the top 4 primary and upcoming ranked choice voting in state elections during the summer and fall.